 Improper gutter maintenance not only poses a risk to your home and its foundation, but it also poses a risk to your gutters themselves.
 Gutters are designed to efficiently transport water from your roof to a safe location, but they can only handle so much weight.
 Extra weight from trash, dirt, and leaves can quickly add up and compromise the structural integrity of your gutters.
 The easiest way to diagnose gutter damage is by looking for signs of sagging and areas in which the gutter is beginning to separate from the roof.
 If your home’s architecture prevents you from closely inspecting your gutters, call one of Blue Springs Siding and Windows’ roofing and gutter contractors to schedule an inspection.

 We hope that this information will help you as the weather warms and you begin to think about cleaning your gutters.
-If you’re interested in learning more about our gutter services, including our Gutter Defender product, don’t hesitate to contact one of Blue Springs Siding and Windows’ roofing and gutter experts!
+If you’re interested in learning more about our gutter services, including our Bulldog Gutter Gaurd product, don’t hesitate to contact one of Blue Springs Siding and Windows’ roofing and gutter experts!